byms2024/ultra-plus-queryRagMcp-fork/config/profiles/customized_profile/PROFILE_SETUP.md

 ### 🏆 What You've Accomplished

 ✅ **Configured** the customized profile for NPS data analysis
-✅ **Tested** both Text2Query and RAG engines with Brazilian Portuguese support
+✅ **Tested** both Text2Query and RAG engines with Brazilian Portuguese support (48/48 tests passing)
 ✅ **Verified** API endpoints and Portuguese language functionality
 ✅ **Learned** when to use each engine for optimal NPS performance
 ✅ **Analyzed** dealer performance and service quality patterns